ava/use-email-autocomplete/README.md

     </a> -->
 </p>

-This should work with all other libraries including `material-ui` and others.
+This should work with other libraries including `material-ui`.
 Play with it [here](https://alex-cory.github.io/email-autocomplete-input/)!

 <a href="#"><img src="https://github.com/alex-cory/email-autocomplete-input/blob/master/public/email-autocomplete-input-validation.gif?raw=true" width="100%"></a>